GEORGE W. DE LONG, LCDR, USN

 From "Dangers of Naval Life" by Arthur H. Dutton, former Lieutenant, U.S. Navy, in the January-June 1909 issue of "The Overland Monthly":

 Arctic exploration has claimed its victims in the navy as well as in civil life and the army.
 The deaths of Lieutenant Commander G.W.
 De Long and Lieutenant C.W.
 Chipp during the ill-fated Jeannette expedition of 1881, caused a profound sensation throughout the world, their tragic ends in the bleak Lena Delta region of Northern Siberia appealing strongly and deeply to the popular imagination.

 George was survived by his wife and daughter.
 He has a memory marker in New York.

 Midshipman, 1 October, 1861.
 Graduated 24 September, 1865.
 Ensign, 1 December, 1866.
 Master, 12 March, 1868.
 Lieutenant, 26 March, 1869.
 Lieutenant Commander, 1 November, 1879.
 Lost in the Arctic Regions, July, 1882.
 Jeannette.

 Memorial Hall Error

-George is listed in Memorial Hall as "De Long;" vast majority of other sources have "DeLong."
+George is listed in Memorial Hall as "De Long;" vast majority of other sources — including his memorial marker and his namesake torpedo boat — are "DeLong."